njben/AzureBlueprintAnalytics/Overview.md

 ### Data at Rest
 The architecture protects data at rest through encryption, database auditing, and other measures.

+**Data Replication**
+Azure Government has two options for [data replication](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy):
+ - The default setting for data replication is **Geo-Redundant Storage (GRS)**, which asynchronously stores customer data in a separate data center outside of the primary region.
+This ensures recovery of data in a total loss event for the primary data center.
+ - **Locally Redundant Storage (LRS)** can alternatively be configured via the Azure Storage Account.
+LRS replicates data within a storage scale unit, which is hosted in the same region in which the customer creates their account.
+All data is replicated concurrently, ensuring that no backup data is lost in a primary storage scale unit failure.

 **Azure Storage**
 To meet encrypted data at rest requirements, all services deployed in this reference architecture leverage [Azure Storage](https://azure.microsoft.com/services/storage/), which stores data with [Storage Service Encryption](https://docs.microsoft.com/en-us/azure/storage/storage-service-encryption).